 All requirements met

 “Witron delivered a state-of-the-art automated system that meets all our members’ requirements across all temperature zones.
 At the same time, we can offer our employees attractive, ergonomic workplaces.”
 These are important to Kearns: “The onboarding and training time has been minimized.
 A safer working environment has been created.
-And future compelling HR recruiting tool for AWG
+And future for AWG compelling HR recruiting tool